iosg073/Notes-CODE-Django-1st-Repo/readme.md

 Every time you make changes to your models, run `makemigrations` again.

-You should basically never edit the migration files manually.
-Instead, edit the models files and let django figure out what to generate from them.
+You should **NEVER** edit the migration files manually.
+Instead, edit the models files and let django figure out what to generate from them by running `makemigrations` again.

 When you've made all the changes you think you need, go ahead and run: